We had Primo's campaign launch last night. It was fun - it was a success - and my feet are killing me

 It's always easier to ask for money for someone else than to ask for yourself.

 Once I had everyone checked in, I mingled, too.
 It was easier after I had the key lime martini that Jim bought for me.
 I spoke to the guys from the firefighters' union and to the Pakistani candidate from the next district over.
-He had worked for the Houston mayor, so we talked about Houston and how it compared to here.
-Houston wins on winter, this place wins on summer.
+He had worked for the Big Southern City mayor, so we talked about Big Southern City and how it compared to here.
+Big Southern City wins on winter, this place wins on summer.
 I moved and mingled and by the end of the evening, my feet hurt so much that I could hardly walk.
 That's what I get for wearing high heels to something like this.
 As if anyone is going to vote for Primo based on my shoes.

 I finally told Samantha, right before we left, that she shouldn't wear pink panties with that dress.